 Mailspring comes packed with powerful features like Unified Inbox, Snooze, Send Later, Mail Rules, Templates and more.
 Mailspring Pro, which you can unlock with a monthly subscription, adds even more features for people who send a ton of email: link tracking, read receipts, mailbox analytics, contact and company profiles.
 All of these features run in the client - Mailspring does not send your email credentials to the cloud.
 For a full list of features, check out getmailspring.com.

-You can download compiled versions of Mailspring for Windows, Mac OS X, and Linux (Snap coming soon) from https://getmailspring.com/download.
+You can download compiled versions of Mailspring for Windows, Mac OS X, and Linux (deb, rpm and snap) from https://getmailspring.com/download.

-Mailspring's UI is entirely open-source and pull requests and contributions are welcome!
+Mailspring is entirely open-source.
+Pull requests and contributions are welcome!
 There are three ways to contribute: building a plugin, building a theme, and submitting pull requests to the project itself.
-When you're getting started, you may want to join our public slack so you can ask questions and learn from other people doing development.
+When you're getting started, you may want to join our Discourse so you can ask questions and learn from other people doing development.

 Building A Plugin